The rash caused by a jellyfish sting is often red and swollen, and it may even bleed.

 In the case of some jellyfish stings, such as a sting from the box jellyfish of Australia, an antivenin may be necessary to treat the symptoms of anaphylactic shock.

 The treatment may vary depending on the type of jellyfish sting.
-General treatment measures for most jellyfish stings are as follows:
+General treatment measures for most jellyfish stings include:

-2. Remove tentacles (if still present) with forceps.
+• Remove tentacles and stingers (if still present).

 Visit Urgency

-Seek medical care if the person is having difficulty breathing, is bleeding profusely, or other body-wide (generalized) symptoms are occurring, such as the following:
+Seek medical care if the person stung is having difficulty breathing, is bleeding profusely, or other body-wide (generalized) symptoms are occurring, such as:

-• There is pain in an area not directly affected by the jellyfish sting, such as the groin or armpit
+• Pain in an area not directly affected by the jellyfish sting, such as the groin or armpits.

 Not sure what to look for?